Jags8421/Wandering-In-The-Woods-Game/README.md

 It’s a modular game, with separate classes for each level, a simple user interface and built-in audio prompts to reinforce learning.

-## Steps and Install and Run the Game
+## Steps to Install and Run the Game

 - Download the 'executables.zip' Archive which contains 2 files:
   - `game_launcher.exe`: Executable file which contains the code to run the program.
 All the python libraries and modules that are required to run the program are bundled into this single executable file.